nwon24/nlp/nlp.md

 How these cells actually work relates to the particular type of RNN being used.
 One type of RNN is called Long Short-Term Memory (LSTM) and is the network I tried to implement this week for my text classification problem.

+## Embeddings

+One thing not done in the previous weeks' foray into text classification using NNs was the inclusion of an embedding layer.
+In this case it was necessary because the input to the LSTM needs to be sequential.
+In earlier weeks the input consisted of sparse arrays of vectorised texts (using TF-IDF), where each word always occupied the same index in the array.
+However, this completely disregards the sequential aspect of text processing, as well as the relationship that might arise between words in the context of a particular review.
+Word embeddings are a way to solve this problem.

+First I used a vectoriser to create a dictionary of unique words in the corpus, assigning to each word an integer or index.
+Then I converted each piece of text into an array of indices to represent the words, padding them to be the same length as the longest review.
+This could be passsed directly into a network, but no success was achieved. :(

+Then I found out about embeddings, which are a way of converting those arrays of indices into higher dimensional vectors, whose entries are initialised randomly.
+As the network learns, the entries in those vectors are fine-tuned (learned) to reflect more accurately the semantic relationships between the words in the text.
+So essentially the embedding layer is just another layer in the network, which takes as input a list of indices (or this can be thought of as a large matrix of zeroes with a single 1 indicating which word is represented) and applied a linear transformation to it via the embedding matrix to output a vector for each word in the text.
+This output is then fed into the LSTM layer.